All Episodes

 He's going to reject everything.

-Now there are cons there there are some conservative media types, uh, some elected Republicans and others who think that there is a way to expose the president in the fiscal cliff negotiations.
+Now, there are some conservative media types, some elected Republicans and others who think that there is a way to expose the president in the fiscal cliff negotiations.

 And by expose the president, what they mean is that there is a way to see to it that the American people blame him.

-Sixty-seven percent think Republicans are to blame, and the rest don't know, don't care, but probably think that Obama's the innocent party.
+And the rest don't know, don't care, but probably think that Obama is the innocent party.

 So there is no blaming Obama here.

-There's no strategy that's gonna result in the American people thinking the guy they just re-elected, the guy they're not holding accountable for anything, the guy who's not responsible for anything going wrong.
+There's no strategy that's going to result in the American people thinking the guy they just reelected, the guy they're not holding accountable for anything, the guy who's not responsible for anything going wrong.

-There's no magic bullet here that that, or no magic piece of legislation that results in Obama getting blamed.
+There's no magic bullet here or no magic piece of legislation that results in Obama getting blamed.

-But we have people on our side and delusions who think that that's possible.
+But we have people on our side in delusions who think that that's possible.

 I thought this was all over when we agreed to raise taxes on the rich.